dknuckle/phase-1-project-weather-app/README.md

 ### Contributions
-image for icon found at -> https://www.pngitem.com/middle/imRTho_transparent-entrevista-clipart-sun-with-rainbow-clipart-hd/ Image used was a self taken photo of the San Fransico Peaks in Flagstaff, Arizona.
+- Image for icon found at -> https://www.pngitem.com/middle/imRTho_transparent-entrevista-clipart-sun-with-rainbow-clipart-hd/

+- Image used was a self taken photo of the San Fransico Peaks in Flagstaff, Arizona.